ninteen19/confluence-to-test-link/README.md

 # Confluence to Testlink

-Will read confluence content (example: `...`), Insert all the testcases to testlink, as per testProjectId and testSuiteId defined
+Will read confluence content, Parse all the testcases and call create test case API to testlink.

 ## Installation

-      go install github.com/ninteen19/confluence-to-testlink
+      go install github.com/ninteen19/confluence-to-testlink@latest

 ## Quick Start